Penn State vs. Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Penn State and its opponents have gone over the current 45.5-point total in three of six games this season.
+- Penn State has combined with its opponents to put up more than 45.5 points in three of six games this season.

-- These two squads combine to surrender 38.4 points per game, 7.1 fewer than this contest's over/under.
+- The 38.4 combined points per game that these two squads have allowed this season are 7.1 fewer than the 45.5 over/under in this contest.

-- Nittany Lions games this season feature an average total of 51.5 points, a number six points higher than Saturday's over/under.
+- The average total in Nittany Lions games this season is 51.5, 6.0 points above Saturday's over/under of 45.5.

-- In 2021, games involving the Fighting Illini have averaged a total of 53.5 points, eight more than the set over/under in this contest.
+- In 2021, games involving the Fighting Illini have averaged a total of 53.5 points, 8.0 more than the set total in this contest.

 Penn State Stats and Trends